-(One intern per season, $300/week stipend — January–July 1 with potential for extension)
+(One intern per season, $300/week stipend — Not currently accepting applications)

 The Raptor Center internship at Shaver’s Creek involves more than caring for birds of prey.
 It’s also about working with a group of dedicated people who are passionately following the center’s mission of maintaining harmony between human activities and the natural systems that support all living species.
 Interns will work closely with the Raptor Center director to manage and care for more than 40 animals (raptors, reptiles, amphibians) and to provide educational programming with these animals, including at local hawkwatch sites.
 Responsibilities include facilitation of the daily cleaning and feeding of the menagerie, assisting with routine health checks, and maintaining equipment used with the animals.
 You will also help to train and supervise others (students, volunteers, staff) in animal handling and care.
 Benefits include a weekly stipend.
 Educational programming includes outreach programs to schools, nature centers, conservation partners, and civic organizations around the state of Pennsylvania.
 Successful candidates have a strong interest in working with and educating about native wildlife.
 An animal care background is preferred, but reliability and an enthusiasm to learn are paramount.

 Raptor Center intern applicants must email your résumé, cover letter, and three professional references to Jason Beale at firstname.lastname@example.org.
 Phone interviews are conducted with top candidates.

 Jason Beale, Program Director of Live Animal Care

 The Adventure Program intern will work with a team to develop, market, and implement adventure programs, including rock climbing, team building, mountain biking, caving, canoeing, and administrative duties as assigned.
 The adventure intern will also co-lead four to five weeks of Rock’n River adventure camp for teens.